Chin Augmentation – Achieving Projection and Contour With or Without Surgery

 However, many other facial surgeons do prefer to perform chin implant surgery with general anesthesia, which involves longer recovery time for patients.
 Actual surgery time is 1-3 hours.

-Chin Augmentation with Cosmetic Fillers
+Non-Surgical Chin Augmentation

 The introduction of more rigid, longer lasting cosmetic fillers has changed chin augmentation to make it more convenient, faster, and cost-effective for patients.
 The same look achieved with chin implant surgery can be done in minutes without surgery in many cases, and reduced recovery time.